paul4forest/GFPM_output/README.md

 August 2013: started writing scripts to import PELPS data.

 January 2014:

 * Changed load.r to enable reading from zip files.
 * Used options(run.clean.main=FALSE) to decide whether to run the main clean function or not.
   The main clean function is not called from tests.

 June-July 2014:

 * Modified the tutorial to explain how load.R and clean.R work.
 * Added a picture of the workflow in the readme.

+October-November 2014:

+* Include historical data
+* Create country reports, use newer version of rmarkdown to create PDF documents.
+* Started using dplyr to process data frames